 Spraying the surfaces with vinegar

 After carrying out all the above activities, you now think of keeping the home free from carpet beetles.
 Check all the furniture, doors, and windows for holes and keep them closed.
-Ensure a clean outdoor environment clearing all the bird nets and bee hives which can be hiding places for beetles.
-Examine all the stuff brought at home including; flowers, plants, furniture and clothing to prevent any infestation.
+Ensure a clean outdoor environment clearing all the bird nets and beehives that can be hiding places for beetles.
+Examine all the stuff brought at home including; flowers, plants, furniture, and clothing to prevent any infestation.
 Additionally, practice regular fumigation and cleaning vacuuming you see any flying or creeping pest.

 The Bottom Line

-Carpet beetles infestation can cause devastating and costly damage, especially if you own expensive items.
+Carpet beetle infestation can cause devastating and costly damage, especially if you own expensive items.
 The insect can also create an allergic skin reaction in sensitive people.
-Using home-made methods to kill beetles is the best way to get rid of this inconvenient nuisance.
-In an extreme condition, one can take further comprehensive management.
+Using homemade methods to kill beetles is the best way to get rid of this inconvenient nuisance.
+In extreme conditions, one can take further comprehensive management.

-The hiring of qualified pest control specialist helps to kill and manage the infestation of carpet beetles.
-However, it’s important to note that carpet beetles do not cause any dangerous disease.
+The hiring of qualified pest control specialists helps to kill and manage the infestation of carpet beetles.
+However, it’s important to note that carpet beetles do not cause many dangerous diseases.
 In case the infestation of carpet beetles persists even after following the above guidelines, contact the area pest control and management to get the solution.
 You now know how to get rid of carpet beetles!